albrechtcolia/the-c-programming-language-solutions/readme.md

 - 06 - Simple version of the #define processor

 <b>Chapter 07</b>
 - 01 - Upper case to lower and lower case to upper
+- 02 - Prints non-graphical characters in octal or hexadecimal

 <b>Chapter 08</b>
 - Under development.